feliixx/mgodatagen/README.md

 ### ObjectId

-Generates random and unique objectId
+Generates a random and unique `objectId`

 ```JSON5
 "fieldName": {